Tuerpe/useful-linux-cmds/README.md

 ### journalctl

-**jounalctl** collects all kind of massages of the system.
+The journal collects all kind of massages from the system.
 Refer to this if you want to know whats going on in your system.

 **Use**:
 `journalctl`
 Options (Highly advice you use --since (hh:mm) otherwise its too much).

-Some options:
+Some options: Highly advice you use --since (hh:mm) otherwise its too much).

 `-o short --user --since --no-page(ing) -u [servicename]`

 Advice